-The execution, delivery and performance of this Agreement, and the consummation of the transactions contemplated hereby, do not and will not conflict with or result in a violation or breach of or a default under (with or without the giving of notice or the lapse of time or both), or result in the termination or suspension of, or accelerate the performance required by, or give rise to any party the right to terminate, modify or cancel under, or result in the loss of any rights, privileges, options or alternatives under, or result in the creation of any Lien on any of the properties or assets of the Company under (i) the articles of incorporation or by-laws of the Company, (ii) any Applicable Law applicable to the Company or any of its properties or assets, or (iii) except as set forth in Schedule 5.4, any Company Contract which would have, individually or in the aggregate, a Company Material Adverse Effect or interfere in any material respect with the Company's ability to consummate the transactions contemplated by this Agreement.
+The execution, delivery and performance of this Agreement, and the consummation of the transactions contemplated hereby, do not and will not conflict with or result in a violation or breach of or a default under (with or without the giving of notice or the lapse of time or both), or result in the termination or suspension of, or accelerate the performance required by, or give rise to any party the right to terminate, modify or cancel under, or result in the creation of any Lien on any of the properties or assets of the Company under (i) the articles of incorporation or by-laws of the Company, (ii) any Applicable Law applicable to the Company or any of its properties or assets, or (iii) except as set forth in Schedule 5.4, any Company Contract which would have, individually or in the aggregate, a Company Material Adverse Effect or interfere in any material respect with the Company's ability to consummate the transactions contemplated by this Agreement.
 Except as specified in Schedule 5.4, no Governmental Approval or other Consent is required to be obtained or made by the Company in connection with the execution and delivery of this Agreement or the consummation of the transactions contemplated hereby.